genomehubs/genomehubs-dot-org/src/html/documentation/mirror-setup-part-i.md

 -rw-r--r-- 1 ubuntu  293 Feb 22 12:17 e4144a267430.access_log
 ```

-with the `error_log` or `access_log` the most recently modified file in the logs directory and `reload.log` no longer updating.
+with the `error_log` or `access_log` the most recently modified file in the logs directory and
+`reload.log` no longer updating.

 ## Visit site

-The Ensembl mirror should be available at http://127.0.0.1:8090
+The Ensembl mirror should be available at `http://127.0.0.1:8090`.
+If you only have command
+line access, you can also use `wget http://127.0.0.1:8090` and see if the downloaded `index.html`
+contains a link to `Rhodnius_prolixus` which is the example species in `setup.ini`.

 ## Troubleshooting